nuodb/nuodb-cp-docs/content/docs/configuration/backup/on-demand.md

   canonical: "" # custom canonical URL (optional)
   noindex: false # false (default) or true
 ---

-NuoDB DBaaS provides built-in mechanisms for database backup and clone operations leveraging volume snapshotting facilities available in the Kubernetes cluster and the corresponding storage provider.
+NuoDB DBaaS (NuoDBaaS) provides built-in mechanisms for database backup and clone operations leveraging volume snapshotting facilities available in the Kubernetes cluster and the corresponding storage provider.
-The user configures policies for taking regular backups for databases or create on-demand backups.
+The user can either create database on-demand backups or configure backup policies to schedule backups and manage backup retention.
-Such backups are used to create a clone of the protected database in scenarios such as unexpected data corruption, data loss during a disaster, or database migrations.
+These backups are used to clone the protected database in the case of unexpected data loss, such as during a physical disaster or operational outage.

 ## Backup contents

-NuoDB database consists of one or more Storage Managers (SMs) which save the current state of the database in archive and journal volumes.
+A NuoDB database consists of one or more Storage Managers (SMs) that record the current database state in archive and journal volumes on disk.
 Kubernetes persistent volume claims (PVC) and persistent volumes (PV) resources are used to request and provision block storage from the underlying cloud provider.

-NuoDB DBaaS database backup captures the current state of the NuoDB database including its data and configuration.
+NuoDBaaS database backup captures the current state of the NuoDB database including its data and configuration.
-Volume snapshots are created for archive and journal volumes where the cloud provider's storage system executes, stores, and secures the snapshots.
+During a backup, volume snapshots are created for the database archive and journal volumes.
+The cloud provider's storage system executes, stores, and secures the underlying snapshots.
-DBaaS controls the main lifecycle of the volume snapshots (i.e. request creation and deletion) but any other lifecycle operations on snapshots must be performed using the cloud provider tools.
+NuoDBaaS controls the lifecycle of the volume snapshots (i.e. requests creation and deletion) but any other operations on snapshots must be performed using the cloud provider tools.
-If multiple SMs are configured to run for redundancy in a database, there are already multiple copies of your database.
+If multiple SMs are configured to establish storage redundancy in a database, there are already multiple copies of your database.
-DBaaS backup facilities will choose a running SM with the lowest ordinal as a backup target.
+In this case, NuoDBaaS backup facilities will choose a running SM with the lowest ordinal as a backup target.

-{{< callout context="note" title="Note" icon="outline/info-circle" >}}
+{{< callout context="note" title="Table partitioning and Storage groups" icon="outline/info-circle" >}}
 Table partitioning and Storage groups (TPSG) allow different SMs to serve a disjoint set of storage groups.
 A complete set of database archives serving all storage groups (SGs) ensures that backup coverage is complete.
-Therefore multiple SMs must be selected as backup targets when TPSG is configured.
+Therefore, multiple SMs must be selected as backup targets when TPSG is configured.
-TPSG support is not available with DBaaS yet.
+TPSG support is not available in NuoDBaaS yet.
 {{< /callout >}}

-Database configuration such as `Database` custom resource (CR) and current DBA password are stored in a backup registry.
+Database configurations such as the `Database` custom resource (CR) and current DBA password are stored in the database backup catalog.
-The database configuration is used during the restore operation to validate and set default values for database volumes, and to change the DBA password.
+The database configuration is used during the restore operation to validate and set default values for database volumes, as well as change the DBA password.
-The backup registry also containes metadata about the backup such as volume snapshot information, `PVC` resources, and backup status.
+The backup catalog also contains metadata about the backup such as volume snapshot information, `PVC` resources, and backup status.

 {{< callout context="note" title="Note" icon="outline/info-circle" >}}
-DBaaS uses `Secret` resources as a backup registry created in the Kubernetes cluster where the backup is taken.
+NuoDBaaS uses `Secret` resources as a backup catalog created in the Kubernetes cluster where the backup is taken.
 {{< /callout >}}

 ## Using on-demand backup